radha2106/Viz1-Callcenter/README.md

 Hello,
 This is a proyect about KPI Metrics in a callcenter for a customer service by differents departments; emails, chats and phone.
-This include the precentage of Good/bad rates given by how well done is the service provided
+This include the precentage of good/bad rates given by how well done is the service provided.
+Data info was/is created in excel (since I cant find any data related with callcenter); then all the info is imported to SQL (excel files are keep as backups), all the calcucation and aggroupations are done in SQL, after that just connect to PowerBi.
+Background are made in Figma